Aligned a Fractured Team Around a Launch-Ready MVP in 60 days.

 Impact

-• Unblocked 18+ product-defining decisions across 30+ stakeholders
+• Pressure-tested and resolved product-defining decisions across 30+ cross-functional stakeholders

-• Drove MVP definition and secured executive phase-gate approval
+• Locked MVP scope around justified, launch-critical requirements and secured executive phase-gate approval

 The Problem